RED WINE BARLEY SOUP WITH ROSEMARY & MUSHROOMS

 How Can Red Wine Barley Soup with Rosemary & Mushrooms Make You Feel Great?

 Red Wine Barley Soup with Rosemary is a hearty, rustic winter choice.
 Effectively stave off the chill with this winter by warming your kitchen (and your belly!).
-Red wine vinegar and rosemary are warm and pungent, while barley is deeply nourishing while also pacifying heavy Kapha.
+Red wine and rosemary are warm and pungent, while barley is deeply nourishing while also pacifying heavy Kapha.

 Break a Little Sweat

-Red wine vinegar and rosemary are aromatic and warm, bringing heat to the surface of your skin.
+Red wine and rosemary are aromatic and warm, bringing heat to the surface of your skin.
 You may notice your fingers and toes getting toasty!
 As a heating diaphoretic and nervine, Rosemary has a warming and relaxing effect for Kapha and Vata ailments, including Kapha type headache.
 Rosemary is traditionally used to improve memory.
 It stimulates the central nervous system, useful in low blood pressure and sluggishness.
 By helping your circulation, it makes tired, heavy muscles feel energetic.

 Regulate Blood Sugar